testmycode/tmc-server/Installation.md

 In screen, press `Ctrl+A` and then a number key to switch between tabs.
 To stop the dev environment, press `Ctrl+C`, wait a bit, then press `Q`.
 Repeat until all tabs are closed.

+The default admin account is `admin`/`admin`.
-The default user account is `admin`/`admin`.
+The default user account is `test`/`test`.

 ### Production setup

 NB!
-Production setup instruction is outdated
+Production setup instruction is outdated.

 1. Recheck your comet server config in `site.yml` and then do `rvmsudo rake comet:config:update`.
 2. Install init scripts: `rvmsudo rake comet:init:install`, `rvmsudo rake background_daemon:init:install`.